BeSnappy/app-template/readme.md

 ## Getting Started

 First, clone this repository onto your system using Git, then remove the `.git` folder from the cloned directory.
+Run the `composer install` command from your terminal to install the application's dependencies.
 This will give you a good starting point for building your application.
 Next, you should set values such as `name`, `author`, etc. in both the `composer.json` file and in the `Snappy\Apps\ServiceName\App.php` file.

 Next, you may rename the `ServiceName` folder to match the name of the application's purpose or integrated third party service.
 For example, the Github application has a folder path of `Snappy\Apps\Github\App.php`.
 Also, you should add a 256x256 logo for the app to the root folder.
 The file name should also be set in the `App.php` icon property.